needle-mirror/com.unity.xr.arsubsystems/Documentation~/object-tracking.md

 subsystem.Start();
 ```

-Note that you _must_ set `library` to a non-`null` reference before starting the subsystem.
+**Note:** You must set `imageLibrary` to a non-null reference before starting the subsystem.

-Query for changes to tracked objects with `XRObjectTrackingSubsystem.GetChanges`.
-This will return all changes to tracked objects (added, updated, and removed) since the last call to this method.
+Query for changes to tracked objects with `XRImageTrackingSubsystem.GetChanges`.
+This returns all changes to tracked objects (added, updated, and removed) since the last call to this method.